Content Distribution

 How to Activate Your Content

 This method of guiding your audience to your core content through social channels is called content activation, or merchandizing.
-To start, first prioritize your company’s highest-value content assets, such as websites and ebooks.
-Then, create social media posts or email blasts that will drive to these larger assets and thereby “merchandize” or “activate” them.
+To start, first prioritize your company’s highest-value content assets, such as websites and e-books.
+Then, create social media posts or email blasts that will drive to these larger assets—and thereby “merchandize” or “activate” them.

 These activation assets are crucial to a well-planned content distribution strategy.